-- 1. Find and create a list of all intersections between all pairs of lines and polylines. - 2.
-If a table of unlink points is supplied, then for each unlink point find the closest intersection and remove it from the list. - 3.
-For each remaining intersection in the list, split its lines at the intersection point. - 4.
-Snap together all line end-points that are closer than a specified threshold.
-The threshold is defined by the user. - 5.
-Remove duplicate lines (lines sharing same end-points). - 6.
-Remove lines of zero length (snapping might produce lines of zero length which need to be removed). - 7.
-Remove Tail lines using a specified threshold defined by the user.
+1. Snap together all line end-points that are closer than a specified threshold.
+The threshold is defined by the user.

+2.Remove duplicate lines (lines sharing same end-points).

+3.Remove lines of zero length (snapping might produce lines of zero length which need to be removed).
+4.Remove Tail lines using a specified threshold defined by the user.
 Tail lines are defined as all lines on the path from a dead-end to the closest junction (a point connecting three or more lines).
 Lines are removed one-by-one, starting with the dead-end line, until the total accumulated length of the removed lines has reached the specified threshold.
-This function is especially useful when converting an Axial map into a Line-segment map, a procedure that creates a lot of tail segments. - 8.
-Merge two connected lines A and B into one line if the collinear deviation of the three points that make up the two lines is lower than a specified threshold defined by the user.
+This function is especially useful when converting an Axial map into a Line-segment map, a procedure that creates a lot of tail segments.

+5.Merge two connected lines A and B into one line if the collinear deviation of the three points that make up the two lines is lower than a specified threshold defined by the user.
 Merging is not allowed if lines A and B originate from separate polylines, or if they connect at a junction.
-This function is especially useful when converting a Road-Centre-line map into a Line-segment map, a procedure that creates a lot of small almost collinear segments. - Figure 6 and 7 - 4.
-Three or more points are said to be collinear if they lie on a single straight line.
-The "straightness" is defined by the threshold.
+This function is especially useful when converting a Road-Centre-line map into a Line-segment map, a procedure that creates a lot of small almost collinear segments.
+Figure 6 and 7